miyagi-dev/miyagi/README.md

 }
 ```

-The simplest way is to just a have a `data` key in which you have some values for your variables.
+The simplest way is to just a have a `data` key in which you have some key/value pairs.

-Additionally you can create variations (using the `variations` key obviously).
+Additionally you can create `variations`.
 Each entry needs a `name` key and its own `data` key in which you overwrite or add variables for your variation.
 All variables, that are not overwritten, will be inherited by the root `data` key.

 _**NOTE**: The default `data` key is optinal, that means you can also create variations only._